 On September 17, 1984, 453 Beacon was purchased from Eleanor Cohen by Donna K. Koehler, trustee of the Wesley Realty Trust.

 In January of 1985, the Building Department issued a notice of violation for failure to secure a permit to convert the property from three to four apartments.
 In July of 1985, Donna Koehler advised the Building Department that the fourth apartment had been vacated and the building had “reverted back to a three family, owner occupied status.”

 On April 4, 1997, Donna Koehler transferred the property from the Wesley Realty Trust into her own name.

 Donna Koehler died in October of 2006 and 453 Beacon was inherited by her brother, Wesley Koehler, of Hot Springs, Arkansas.
 On September 28, 2018, he transferred the property to the 453 Beacon Street LLC (Wesley H. Koehler II Living Trust, manager of record).

-453 Beacon remained an apartment house, assessed as a four- to six-family dwelling, in 2020.
+453 Beacon continued to be assessed as a four- to six-family dwelling in 2021.